ona-li-toki-e-jan-Epiphany-tawa-mi/elephant_veins/README.md

 ## How to install

-Place this directory into the mods folder in your Minetest directory.
+Place this directory, symlink it, into the mods folder in your Minetest directory.

 ## How to test